Monday, October 25, 2010

 The investigation into Daugherty continued, at least until his counsel abruptly announced in June of 1924 that he would not testify before the committee.
 The Senate voted 70-2 to pursue the matter anyway, and take it to the Supreme Court if need be.
 While out of office, Daugherty had to defend himself against numerous accusations.
 They included failure to actively pursue the collection of millions of dollars in war debts, failure to identify fraud within the Justice Department, collecting bribes via Smith to get the government to look the other way on Prohibition matters, and the appointment of anti-labor William J. Burns to the department's Bureau of Investigation (Burns also resigned under fire in 1924).

-In May of 1926, Daugherty was indicted alongside former Alien Property Custodian Thomas Miller and former Republican national committeeman John T. King on charges of conspiracy to defraud the government in relation of a $7 million sale of American Metal Company assets seized during World War I to German metal magnate Richard Merton.
+In May of 1926, Daugherty was indicted alongside former Alien Property Custodian Thomas Miller and former Republican national committeeman John T. King on charges of conspiracy to defraud the government.
+In this case, the men were charged with fraud in the $7 million sale of American Metal Company assets seized during World War I to German metal magnate Richard Merton.
 Smith was also implicated, but of course could not be charged due to his death; King died before he could go to trial.
 Daugherty was the first Attorney General indicted for crimes in office, and prosecutors charged that $49,335 in Liberty bonds could be traced to him, deposited via his brother's bank in a joint account with Smith.
 Altogether, the men were accused of receiving $441,000 in kickbacks in the sale.

 The trial began in September of 1926.
 Merton testified that he had no dealings with Daugherty, and that the sale was conducted through a supposedly neutral Swiss corporation.
 The strongest evidence against Daugherty came from his brother, Mal S. Daugherty, though all he could do was say evidence was no longer available.
 Mal, the president of Midland National Bank in Washington Court House, said Harry told him he had burned three accounts of bank ledger sheets related to the American Metal Company transfer.
 Daugherty's attorney gave the rather awkward argument that he destroyed the documents "in a moment of madness," partially fueled by the constant attacks against him, and meant to burn records related to a Harding campaign fund instead.
 Prosecutors said the lost bank ledgers would have proved Daugherty's guilt.